Orphans (EP)

-Orphans is Charlotte Martin's 2008 release composed of b-sides and other songs written for her previous releases, but were left off the final cuts (hence the EP name Orphans).
+Orphans is an extended play by Charlotte Martin released in 2008.
+It is composed of b-sides and other songs written for her previous releases, but were left off the final cuts (hence the EP name Orphans).
 Some did not fit the "feeling" of the previous albums, others were popular live songs never recorded until this EP.

 Track listing

 All songs written by Charlotte Martin.